-(1) Includes 711,158 shares available for issuance under the Company's 1997 Employee Stock Purchase Plan and 4,681,150 shares available for issuance under the 2010 Stock Incentive Plan.
+Includes 927,233 shares available for issuance under the 1997 Employee Stock Purchase Plan and 4,678,903 shares available for issuance under the 2010 Stock Incentive Plan.
+No shares remain available for future issuance under either the 1991 Stock Plan or the 1993 Directors' Stock Option Plan.